GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test-using-mutation/index.md

 ### Listeners

 You can add an aggregate report (or other types of reports) after all the thread groups.
-This will show staistics from the JMeter graphical user interface (GUI) in real time for all of the samplers.
+This will show staistics from the JMeter GUI in real time for all of the samplers.
 However, we don't recommend running performance tests in GUI mode, because the JMeter GUI can be slow.
 You can use it for test development purposes, though.

 We recommend running tests in command-line mode, which generates HTML reports with the different JMeter reports.